 ANNE WHEATON’S KICK ASS WASABI POTATO SALAD

 -Boil a large pot of water.
 Add 6 large russet potatoes, cut in half, cook until soft but not mushy.
 Let cool in fridge for an hour.

 -Hard-boil 6 eggs.
 Cool in fridge for an hour.

--One large yellow onion, diced into small pieces.
+-One medium white or yellow onion, diced into small pieces.

 -One stalk of celery, diced into small pieces.

 -Peel cooled potatoes and dice into cubes.
 Put in large bowl.